zenecture/neuroflow/README.md

 val net = Network(Input(2) :: Dense(3, g) :: Output(1, h) :: HNil)
 ```

 The architecture of the net is expressed as a list.
-We use sigmoid activation functions `g` and `h` for hidden and output layer.
+We use sigmoid activation functions `g` and `h` for hidden and output layers.
 A little deeper net, with some rates and rules defined, like precision or maximum iterations, through a `Settings` instance,
 could look like this: